ManasiPawar263/Basic-Statistics-Level-2-set-3-/README.md

 D.	1000

 Answer:  B. 400
-                 Z score depends on the confidence level, p^ is the predicted value and q^ is The value to be predicted value.
+         Z score depends on the confidence level, p^ is the predicted value and q^ is the value to be predicted value.

 9. Suppose we want the above margin of error to be based on a 98% confidence level.
 What sample size (minimum) must we now use?